Classification of ethnicity in the United Kingdom: Schools

 The Department for Education's annual school census collects data on pupils in nurseries, primary, middle, secondary and special schools.
 This includes ethnicity data for pupils who are aged 5 or over at the beginning of the school year in August.
 The guidance notes on data collection note that ethnicity is a personal, subjective awareness, and that pupils and their parents can refuse to answer the ethnicity question.

 The codes used are based on the categories used in the 2001 UK census, with added "Travellers of Irish heritage", "Gypsy/Roma heritage" and "Sri Lankan Other" categories.
 If these codes are judged to not meet local needs, local authorities may use a Department for Education approved list of extended categories.
 The National Pupil Database attempts to match pupils' educational attainment to their characteristics gathered in the school census, including ethnicity.
 However, according to HM Inspectorate for Education and Training in Wales, the database contains data inaccuracies.

 A few of the local authorities and schools had also never accessed the repository, and some of these institutions were unaware of its existence.
-The NPD was also used least by the majority of local authorities and schools, with 65 percent deeming this method of educational data analysis to be of limited use, about 23 percent considering it to be fairly useful, and only around 11 percent regarding it as being very useful.
+The NPD was also used least by the majority of local authorities and schools, with 65 per cent deeming this method of educational data analysis to be of limited use, about 23 per cent considering it to be fairly useful, and only around 11 per cent regarding it as being very useful.
 Most schools and local authorities instead used the Welsh Assembly Government's national free school meal (FSM) benchmark data, which ranks a school's performance relative to other groups of schools with comparable free school meal levels.
-Around 55 percent of schools and local authorities deemed the benchmark data very useful, 35 percent considered it fairly useful, and only about 10 percent regarded it as being of limited use.
-Additionally, researchers conducting analysis for the London Borough of Lambeth have argued that broad ethnic groupings such as "black African" or "white other" can hide significant variation in educational performance, so they instead recommend the use of language categories.
+Around 55 per cent of schools and local authorities deemed the benchmark data very useful, 35 per cent considered it fairly useful, and only about 10 per cent regarded it as being of limited use.

+Researchers conducting analysis for the London Borough of Lambeth have argued that broad ethnic groupings such as "black African" or "white other" can hide significant variation in educational performance, so they instead recommend the use of language categories.